Ibrahiminnvoator/image-edit/codegen/enhancement.md

 - Download Watermarking: Add optional watermarking for downloaded images.
 - Enhanced Privacy Controls: Give users more granular control over their edit history and data.
 Would you like me to elaborate on any specific area of enhancement?
 I can provide more detailed recommendations for implementation.

+Hobby accounts are limited to daily cron jobs.
+This cron expression (*/5 * * * *) would run more than once per day.
+Upgrade to the Pro plan to unlock all Cron Jobs features on Vercel.